-Did you know France has a vast car free cycle path network?
-Known in french as the Voie Verte, meaning Greenways, these pieces of infrastructure are fast popping up throughout the country.
+Did you know France has a vast car-free cycle path network?
+Known in French as the Voie Verte, meaning Greenways, these pieces of infrastructure are fast popping up throughout the country.
 The rate of dedicated cycle paths in France being built and expanded upon is ever increasing.
-More towns are looking to reap in the benefits which separated cycling infrastructure can bring.
-In many areas they stand in places where a rail line used to be.
+More towns are looking to reap the benefits which separated cycling infrastructure can bring.
+In many areas, they stand in places where a rail line used to be.
 This often means they also provide you with a relatively flat cycling route.

-Over our various trips to France we have cycled along a number of dedicated cycle paths and always enjoyed our time on them.
-Below is a curated list of our personal favourites which we have ridden so far.
+Over our various trips to France, we have cycled along a number of dedicated cycle paths and always enjoyed our time on them.
+Below is a curated list of our personal favorites which we have ridden so far.
 We have also included links to each of the riding routes we have taken.
-No doubt we will be adding to this list as we explore France and it’s ever expanding network of Greenways more.
+No doubt we will be adding to this list as we explore France and its ever-expanding network of Greenways more.

 Located in the Pyrenees, this greenway takes advantage of the disused railway line which used to run all the way to Cauterets.
 Now the tracks have been paved and you can enjoy a pedal along the valley floor away from the busier tourist town of Lourdes.
 The ride will see you take in ten smaller villages to the start of the Gorge de Luz.
 Check here for a full write-up of this route in our Pyrenees section.

 It is possible to continue on from the endpoint at Pierefitte Nestalis all the way to Cauterets on a dirt track.
 If you do this you’ll need to be on a bike with wider tires to accommodate the rockier terrain.

 Want to discover more about this area of the Pyrenees?
 Check out our dedicated Lourdes Region Destination page.